kimeshan/mixpanel-puller/README.md

 ## Lift off!
 Once you have installed the dependencies and changed the relevant variables as described above, go ahead and run the scripts!

-After running *funnels_script.py* and *raw_export_script.py*, you should see 5 tables in your Postgres database beautifully populated with the relevant columns and Mixpanel data.
+After running *funnels_script.py* and *raw_export_script.py*, you should see five tables in your Postgres database beautifully populated with the relevant columns and Mixpanel data.

 [install]: http://initd.org/psycopg/docs/install.html  "How to Install Psycopg2"